Information, effects, dosage, side effects

 Chlorella also grows in fresh water, which is usually home to other organisms, which makes harvesting more complicated.

 Third, spirulina and chlorella are also very different in how they are consumed.
 Due to its hard, indigestible cellulose layer, chlorella has to be processed mechanically, for example, so that it is suitable for human consumption.
-Otherwise, the body is unable to release and utilize the nutrients.
+Otherwise, the body is unable to release and utilise the nutrients.

 This process is costly, which is why Chlorella is usually more expensive than Spirulina.
 In contrast, Spirulina has a completely digestible cellulose layer, can be consumed immediately and processed more easily in the body.